 To do this, take recent content samples from each of the competitors you’ve listed, ranging from bios to posts to captions, and analyze them methodically to find common traits across their content.
 Looking at aspects like the length of sentences, their use of audience-specific jargon, hashtag density, and emojis, will enable you to reverse-engineer a set of miniature competitor style guides.

-With this information, you can help inform your content strategy and use of AI tools to develop your brand positioning strategy, and build content calendars that are more likely to stop people scrolling and engage.
+With this information, you can help inform your content strategy using AI tools to develop your brand positioning strategy, one of the most useful social media marketing tips.
+Do this in order to build content calendars that are more likely to stop people scrolling and engage.

 To make your content creation more efficient and better-aligned with your brand positioning, be sure to try out our own AI content creation tools for social media bios, posts, and more!